 I thought that just like the other PDF files I have, I can easily convert the PDF to editable text for easy revise, but it turns out that this just can’t work with scanned paper documents that are put into the PDF format.

 I used to completely retype the document from scratch, which was a pain.
-So what if we can edit those scanned PDF files?
-Or save them in a format that makes them easier to manage, like .doc or text files?
-The answer I find out is use Optical Character Recognition (OCR) technology to extract text from images.
+So what if we can make scanned PDF editable to make them easier to manage, like .doc or text files?
+The answer I find out is using Optical Character Recognition (OCR) technology to make scanned PDF editable.